doubledekr/SharpSendvNext/replit.md

-# PersonalizeAI Newsletter Platform
+# SharpSend.io Newsletter Platform

 ## Overview

-PersonalizeAI is an AI-powered newsletter personalization platform designed specifically for financial publishers.
+SharpSend.io is an AI-powered newsletter personalization platform designed specifically for financial publishers.
 The application provides comprehensive dashboard functionality for managing subscribers, creating personalized content with AI, running A/B tests, analyzing campaign performance, and calculating revenue impact.
 The platform integrates with various email marketing services and offers advanced analytics to help financial newsletter publishers optimize their content and maximize subscriber engagement.

 ## User Preferences